ogorbacheva/ClickHouse/docs/en/query_language/select.md

 In addition to results, you can also get minimum and maximum values for the results columns.
 To do this, set the **extremes** setting to 1.
 Minimums and maximums are calculated for numeric types, dates, and dates with times.
 For other columns, the default values are output.

-An extra two rows are calculated – the minimums and maximums, respectively.
+An extra two rows are calculated вЂ“ the minimums and maximums, respectively.
 These extra two rows are output in JSON\*, TabSeparated\*, and Pretty\* formats, separate from the other rows.
 They are not output for other formats.

 In JSON\* formats, the extreme values are output in a separate 'extremes' field.
 In TabSeparated\* formats, the row comes after the main result, and after 'totals' if present.
 It is preceded by an empty row (after the other data).
 In Pretty\* formats, the row is output as a separate table after the main result, and after 'totals' if present.